OGGcallmedady/OGGcallmedady/README.md

 🚀 Outside of coding, you can find me exploring the latest tech trends, gaming with friends, or diving into a good book.
 I believe in the power of collaboration and open-source, so feel free to reach out for collaborations or just to say hi!

 📫 Let's connect!
-Feel free to drop me a message here on GitHub or connect with me on [LinkedIn](link-to-your-LinkedIn-profile) to discuss projects, share ideas, or simply geek out about code.
+Feel free to drop me a message here on GitHub to discuss projects, share ideas, or simply talk about code.

 Happy coding! 💻✨